-In React, we have 2 types of state: application state and component state.
+In React, one of the technologies we use in development, we have 2 types of state: application state and component state.
 Component state is the state that only lives within one small building block (called a component), while application state is shared across the whole application (all components).
 When introducing state, your first thought should be to define it within your component.
 Only when the state is used in different parts of the application, you mark it as the application state.

 In this blog post, we want to give you an overview of the tools that are available today to deal with application state.
 We call those tools “global state managers”.
 We’ll talk you through the benefits and possible drawbacks of the different global state managers we already used for our projects.
 As state is shared over all components and can change over time, the choice of the state managers can have a great impact on your application and how you structure it.
 So you better make a well-thought-out decision.

 Context is probably one of the easiest and fastest ways to manage state in React.
 It’s been part of React since the 0.16.3 version (this was released in March 2018).
 It was already available before but until then this tool wasn’t recommended.
 It's an easy stepping stone towards global state management, given the fact that it corresponds to standard state management within a React component.